-12 Regulation 4(4) of the Safeguarding Boards (Functions and Procedures) (Wales) Regulations 2015
+14 Regulation 4(4) of the Safeguarding Boards (Functions and Procedures) (Wales) Regulations 2015

-Inspectorate Wales following a homicide, or a Prisons and Probation Ombudsman investigation where an individual has died in a custodial setting.

-7.7 Where the case gives rise to other parallel reviews of practice:-

-The Review Sub Group should:
+15 Local authority or relevant partner means a person or body referred to in s.28 of the Children Act 2004 or body mentioned in s.175 of the Education Act 2002

-- consider the opportunities and potential arrangements for coordinating with those other bodies involved; - discuss with those bodies and agree how a coordinated or jointly commissioned review process best addresses the outcomes that need to be delivered, in the most effective way and with minimal delay; - consider a joint review or adding additional questions to the review's terms of reference; - ensure the individual's interests are always appropriately represented in other investigations of practice; - provide the Chair of the Board with a recommendation on the way to proceed.
+- 7.7 More than one Board in different countries is involved: where a referral received by the Review Sub-Group involves more than one authority in different countries within the United Kingdom, the principle of ordinary residency will determine which Board should take lead responsibility for undertaking a review.
+However, co-operation and careful planning may be required between Boards in order to agree how the respective review procedures will be followed and how any additional matters will be addressed by the review.
+These decisions may also need to involve the respective government departments to ensure agreement where there are cross-border differences in arrangements for reporting and publication. - 7.8 Parallel reviews of practice are involved: There are a number of statutory responsibilities to review deaths and serious incidents.
+These include, domestic homicide reviews, the provision of mental health services by Healthcare Inspectorate Wales following a homicide, a Youth Justice Board Serious Incident Review, or a Prisons and Probation Ombudsman investigation where a child has died in a custodial setting. - 7.9 Where the case gives rise to other parallel reviews of practice, the Review Sub-Group should: - consider the opportunities and potential arrangements for coordinating with those other bodies involved. - discuss with those bodies and agree how a coordinated or jointly commissioned review process best addresses the outcomes that need to be delivered, in the most effective way and with minimal delay. - consider a joint review or adding additional questions to the review's terms of reference. - ensure the children's interests are always appropriately represented in other investigations of practice where, for example the focus is upon the adult. - provide the Chair of the Board with a recommendation on the way to proceed.